saraiyakush/aws-lambda-microservices-starter/README.md

 ## Introduction

-A Spring Boot starter application for getting started with writing microservices using AWS Lambda and SQS.
+A Java starter application for getting started with writing microservices using AWS Lambda and SQS.